nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 olives, and bread.
 They stopped in a sweet shop and bought a box of chocolate-and-vanilla ice-cream and cake.
 Felice also took a box of chocolate candy.
-Their last halt was at a United Cigar Store, where Jake stocked his pockets with a half a dozen packets of Camels....
+Their last halt was at a United Cigar Store, where Jake stocked his pockets with a half a dozen packets of Camels.<span class="three-dots"></span>

 Felice had just slipped out of her charming strawberry frock when her hands flew down to her pretty brown leg.
 “O Gawd!
 I done fohget